AjayUmasankar/SongTags/frontend/README.md

 CtrlShiftB in Visual Studio Code and select tsc: watch - tsconfig.json `npx tsc watch`       # this may be the same way to achieve the above

-# To Autobuild/Watch using Babel  (RECOMMENDED)
+# To Autobuild/Watch using Babel  (NOT RECOMMENDED)
-moves all files to built folder and transpiles .ts `npx babel extension --out-dir ./extensionbuilt --extensions ".ts" --copy-files --watch --no-copy-ignored -s`
+moves all files to built folder and transpiles .ts.
+Does not do anything for .scss files currently wont work as import statements arent bundled and chrome will complain about using imports outside a module `npx babel extension --out-dir ./extensionbuilt --extensions ".ts" --copy-files --watch --no-copy-ignored -s`

+# To Autobuild/Watch using Webpack (RECCOMMENDED)
+`npx webpack`

 # To test your frontend code changes